circonus/irondb-docs/api/write-text.md

 Writing Text Data
 =================

-This API call is for writing text data into the Snowth cluster.
+This API call is for writing text data into the IRONdb cluster.
 It sends a JSON object containing the data to be added to the cluster.

 Description of JSON object
 --------------------------